Mera Bharat Mahaan

 Our totally self-centered, irresponsible and corrupted politicians are bothered neither by the ugly and misfitting commercial structures in residential areas, nor by the huge inconvenience caused by them to men, women and children, to students preparing for their examinations, to the elderly and the sick.

-such illegal shops in residential areas.
+They are equally deaf and blind to the air pollution, noise pollution, security problems, and disturbances to traffic caused by the mushrooming growth of such illegal shops in residential areas.
 Their sole concern has been, is and will most likely be with their petty power games and sources of funds.
 Unless....?
 Unless their constituents make them realize that this will not be acceptable any longer.

 Right now, it's only a handful of proactive citizens and Residents' Welfare Associations, who are fighting the onerous battle against the powerful law-breakers.
 In this they are relying on the so-far largely reliable third pillar of Indian democracy -- the Judiciary.
 Court procedures are however painfully slow, cumbersome, costly (in terms of time, effort and money) and also quite uncertain.